 In examining your candidacy, the following pre-requisites for the University of Pittsburgh School of Medicine will be required:

-- Biology – one full year, exclusive of Botany, Ecology, Anatomy and Physiology, with one full year lab or a single two credit lab;
+- Biology – one full year, exclusive of Botany, Ecology, and Anatomy with one full year lab or a single two credit lab;

 - General/Inorganic Chemistry – one full year with one full year lab or a single two credit lab;